Bandon (UK Parliament constituency)

 Bandon (sometimes called Bandon Bridge or Bandonbridge) was a borough constituency representing the parliamentary borough of Bandon in County Cork, Ireland from 1801 to 1885.
 It elected one Member of Parliament (MP) to the House of Commons of the United Kingdom of Great Britain and Ireland.

 Bandon was a borough constituency with two representatives in the Irish House of Commons before 1801.
-The borough retained one member after the Acts of Union, until the borough was disenfranchised in 1885.
+The borough retained one member after the Acts of Union, until the borough was disfranchised in 1885.

 Boundaries

-In 1832 a new boundary was formed for electoral purposes closely encircling the town, and comprising an area of 439 acre.
-It was defined in the Parliamentary Boundaries (Ireland) Act 1832 as:
+A report into the boundaries was undertaken in 1831.
+The report found that limits of the borough were not known, but as it was certain that it was not co-extensive with the town, it drew a boundary line comprising the whole of what might be considered the town.
+In 1832 a new boundary was formed for electoral purposes closely encircling the town, and comprising an area of 439 acre, defined in the Parliamentary Boundaries (Ireland) Act 1832 as:

 "From the Point at which the Eastern Road to Macroom leaves the old or Northern Road to Cork, in a straight Line in a Westerly Direction, to the North-western Corner of Mr. Swanson's Garden; thence along the Wall of the said Garden to the South-western Corner thereof; thence in a straight Line across the River Bandon, and across the Enniskane Road, to the Point at which the old Road to Clonakilty is joined by a Bye Road which runs thereto from the new Road to Clonakilty; thence along the said Bye Road to the Point at which the same joins the new Road to Clonakilty; thence towards Bandon, along the new Road to Clonakilty, to that Point thereof which is nearest to the Northern Pillar of the Gate of Mr. M'Creight's House; thence in a straight Line to the said Northern Pillar; thence in a straight Line across the centre Kilbritten Road to the Point at which the Eastern Kilbritten Road is joined by a small Bye Road running Westward to the Fields, about Three hundred and thirty Yards to the South of the Point at which the Eastern Kilbritten Road leaves the Innishannon Road; thence in a straight Line to the Southern Corner, on the Ballinade Road, of the Premises of Mr Ormond's Distillery; thence, Eastward, along the Boundary of the Premises of Mr. Ormond's Distillery to the Point at which the same meets the Southernmost Road to Innishannon; thence in a straight Line across the River Bandon to the Point at which the old Innishannon Road is joined by a Bye Road which runs North-west in the Direction of the Kilbrogan Chapel; thence in a straight Line to the Northern Pillar of a Gateway on the old Cork Road, about Four hundred and thirty Yards to the North of the Point at which the same leaves the Innishannon Road; thence in a straight Line to the Point first described."